NatashaGicheha-1/Impact-of-Population-Growth-on-Environmental-Degradation/README.md

 ## Multiple Linear Regression Model
   <img width="458" height="250" alt="image" src="https://github.com/user-attachments/assets/9799340c-0c9b-4acd-89f1-9311b307e229" />

-* Image above is summary of the model
+  * Image above is summary of the model.
   * A multiple linear regression model was used to examine how population growth, agricultural expansion, and settlement expansion affect forest loss in the Mau Forest.
   * The model is given by:F=3329+7.213×10−6P+8.811×10−4A+1.102×10−3SF = 3329 + 7.213\times10^{-6}P + 8.811\times10^{-4}A + 1.102\times10^{-3}SF=3329+7.213×10−6P+8.811×10−4A+1.102×10−3S
   * Where:
       *  F = Forest Loss
       *  P = Population
       *  A = Agricultural Expansion
       *  S = Settlement Expansion
-* Population has a statistically significant but very small effect on forest loss
+  * Population has a statistically significant but very small effect on forest loss.
-* Agricultural expansion and settlement expansion are not statistically significant in this model.
+  * Agricultural expansion and settlement expansion are not statistically significant in this modeL.
-* The model has a very low R^2, meaning it explains very little variation in forest loss
+  * The model has a very low R^2, meaning it explains very little variation in forest loss.
   * This suggests that forest loss is influenced by other factors not included in the model

 ## Differential Equations
 * Differential Equations was  used to represent forest loss as a dynamic process changing over time showing how changes in human activities influence the rate of forest depletion..